Careers @ CVEA

 - to raise students’ aspirations and to broaden their horizons

 - to inspire and to empower students to make informed realistic decisions at key transition points in learning and work

 - to provide good quality independent and impartial careers advice to students which inspires them and motivates them to fulfil their potential

-- to provide advice and guidance which is in the best interests of the student
+- to provide high quality independent and impartial careers advice and guidance which is in the best interests of the student

 - to provide opportunities to work in partnership with employers, training providers, local colleges and others to provide opportunities to inspire students through real-life contact with the world of work